rhezab/smile/docs/notes.md

 ```

 To run the documentation locally then I just type `npm run doc:dev` and open the provided localhost link.
-The documenation on how to configure Vitepress is [here](https://vitepress.vuejs.org).
+The documentation on how to configure Vitepress is [here](https://vitepress.vuejs.org).